- 1. When are applications accepted?

 The remaining courses can be made up of:

 - Electives.
-These can be taken within the School of Education and Professional Learning or another department at Trent University.
+These can be taken within the School of Education and Professional Learning or another department at Trent University, some of which are online.

 - Independent reading and research courses.
 These are developed in consultation with a faculty member interested in working with your topic of interest.
 Meetings are arranged with the faculty member to discuss the readings and assignments.
 Meetings may be arranged in-person or via video conference.